 If you have just bought a table saw, the first time to use it can make you feel nervous.
 The spinning blade is quite frightening so it’s imperative to learn how to use it properly.

-The purpose of this guide is to help you maximize the use of the table saw without compromising on your safety.
+The purpose of this guide is to help you maximise the use of the table saw without compromising on your safety.
 You will learn how to make a wide range of cuts, accurately and effortlessly.

 Understanding Different Types of Cuts